High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators

-Nested Sampling \citep[NS;][]{Skilling06} is a notable meta-algorithm that offers simultaneous parameter inference and Bayesian evidence calculation, a key advantage for rigorous model selection, while also effectively exploring complex, multimodal posterior landscapes.
-Although traditional CPU-based NS implementations have encountered scalability limitations in high-dimensional settings \citep{Feroz2009MultiNest}, recent work to adapt NS to efficiently utilize GPU-hardware \citep{NSSyallup} has pushed the capabilities of the algorithm much further than its CPU counterpart.
+Nested Sampling \citep[NS;][]{Skilling06} is a notable sampling framework that offers simultaneous parameter inference and Bayesian evidence calculation, a key advantage for rigorous model selection, while also effectively exploring complex, multimodal posterior landscapes.
+Although traditional CPU-based NS implementations have encountered scalability limitations in high-dimensional settings \citep{Feroz2009MultiNest}, recent work to adapt NS to efficiently utilise GPU-hardware \citep{NSSyallup} has pushed the capabilities of the algorithm much further than its CPU counterpart.
 Our work demonstrates that GPU-accelerated NS is significantly faster than its CPU counterparts on various cosmological likelihoods, while maintaining accurate posterior inference.

 This paper is structured as follows.
-In Section \ref{sec:methodology} we describe in high-level the sampling algorithm and likelihoods demonstrated in this work, in section \ref{sec:results} we display the model evidences and computation times of analyses, then in section \ref{sec:discussion} we discuss and unpack the relative performance of the analyses, as well as the advantages and disadvantages between nested sampling and HMC with decouple evidence calculation.
+In Section \ref{sec:methodology} we describe at high-level the sampling algorithm and likelihoods demonstrated in this work, in Section \ref{sec:results} we display the model evidences and computation times of analyses, then in Section \ref{sec:discussion} we discuss and unpack the relative performance of the analyses, as well as the advantages and disadvantages between nested sampling and HMC with decoupled evidence calculation.